afrikafunda/spotificate/README.md

 ---

+## 🚧 Status — Proof of Concept

+> This app is fully built and deployed but is currently pending **Spotify Extended Quota approval**.
+Spotify restricts new developer apps to a whitelist of up to 25 manually added users until the app passes their review process.
+If you'd like to try it, reach out and I'll add your Spotify email to the whitelist.
+Extended Quota has been applied for and is pending approval.

+---

 ## What It Does

 Spotificate takes audio files sitting on your computer — MP3s, FLACs, WAVs, whatever — runs them through the [Audd.io](https://audd.io) song recognition API to identify them, finds each track on Spotify, and creates a private playlist on your account.
 All in one flow from the browser.